Architecting Authority

 Open Graph tags (og:title, og:description, og:image, og:url) are read by LinkedIn, Facebook, WhatsApp and every other platform that generates a link preview.
 They are completely separate from your regular title and description tags.
 You can have a perfect meta title and still show a broken LinkedIn preview if your og:title is missing.
 Most website builders do not add these tags automatically.
 WordPress without an SEO plugin adds none of them.

 og:url is the most overlooked social tag.
 It specifies the canonical URL for the shared content.
 Without it, some platforms generate the share URL from the browser address bar, which may include campaign tracking parameters.
 That can result in duplicate analytics entries and broken caching of previews across different share sessions.
+Test all your social previews in one place using the OG tag previewer.

 Why Google Rewrites Your Title (and How to Stop It)